 Another critical factor that contributes to the quality of sake is the milling, or polishing, of the rice.
 In preparation for the brewing process, rice is first polished in computer-controlled machines.
 As Craig explained, it’s like peeling away the armor so that the brewing process enables more flavors to come through in the finished product.

 Premium sake, which is the grade we tasted at the event, has strict milling requirements and a more intense brewing process that includes lower temperatures and a longer fermentation period than non-premium sake.
 The fermentation process can be anywhere from 18-32 days, depending on the grade of sake.
-All said, it can take from 5-7 months from milling to the completion of the brewing process, when the sake is then bottled and aged a mere 6 months, after which it is ready for consumption.
+All said, it can take from 5-7 months from milling to the completion of the brewing process.
+Then the sake is bottled and aged a mere 6 months, after which it is ready for consumption.
 Although there are some exceptions, the general rule of thumb is to consume sake soon after purchase as its not intended to be aged.

 I recommend before doing any sake tasting to know what you’re drinking.
 Japanese brewers can make several different types of sake and to understand the classifications can be like a brain teaser!
 The tasting event focused mostly on the primary premium sake grades (there are six), so that is the zone I’ll stay within.